-In case you haven’t heard, LearnPlay’s Halftoys collection will soon expand to include creatures from the African Savanna (and you can pre-order here) We’re grateful for all the amazing feedback and huge response to our Dino series, and we’re excited to add more animals to our catalog!
+In case you haven’t heard, LearnPlay’s Halftoys is now available! (and you can order them now here) We’re grateful for all the amazing feedback and huge response to our Dino series, and we’re excited to add more animals to our catalog!

 To celebrate, we wanted to share a few fun facts about African Savannas:

 A savanna is any kind of ecosystem that has both trees and a mix of shrubs and grassland.
 A savanna is different from other kinds of environments like a forest because its trees are spaced enough so that the tops of the trees don’t often overlap.
 This means that plenty of sunlight shines on the soil, which allows grass and other plants to grow.
 Savannas also have most of its rain during one season of the year.